 Hannah Pearl won the Books and the City Heatseeker short story competition, in partnership with Heat magazine in 2017 for her short story The Last Good Day.

-Available as an eBook on all platforms.
+Available as an eBook and audio download on all platforms.

 Hannah Pearl was born in East London.
 She is married with two children and now lives in Cambridge.